Robert McCawley Short: Memorial

 After the crash of the plane piloted by Short, the Chefang Township police force found the wreckage of the crashed Boeing and recovered Short's remains from the lake.
-The remains and wreckage of the plane were transported to Suzhou, where on February 25, 1932, the people of Suzhou buried Short's body in a cedarwood coffin, which was later converted into a bronze coffin and shipped to Shanghai.
+The remains and wreckage of the plane were transported to Suzhou, where on February 25, 1932, the people of Suzhou laid Short's body in a cedarwood coffin, which was later converted into a bronze coffin and shipped to Shanghai.
 The National Government posthumously awarded Short the rank of Captain in the Air Force and telegraphed Short's family to come to China to attend Short's funeral.
 On April 19, Short's mother, Elizabeth Short, and brother, Edward Short, arrived in China.
-A total of 87 groups from the Ministry of Foreign Affairs of the National Government, the Shanghai Special Municipal Government, the 19th Route Army and Shanghai were present to greet them.
+A total of 87 groups from the Ministry of Foreign Affairs of the National Government, the Shanghai Special Municipal Government, and the 19th Route Army were present to greet them.
 The funeral was held at the Universal Funeral Parlor.
-After the funeral meeting, four Chinese and American pilots carried the coffin, nearly tens of thousands of Shanghai citizens came for Short's send-off.
+After the funeral meeting, four Chinese and American pilots carried the coffin, tens of thousands of Shanghai citizens came for Short's send-off.
 The hearse carrying Short's remains finally arrived at Hongqiao Airport's Lihong Park.
 On April 28, more than 10,000 people from all walks of life in Suzhou rallied at the Hangzhou Public Stadium to commemorate Short.

-After Short's death, the town of Gaodian, Chefang Township, erected a 3-meter-high granite memorial column at the place of Shorter's martyrdom, on which the words "U.S. aviator Shorter's martyrdom" were engraved.
+After Short's death, the town of Gaodian, Chefang Township, erected a 3-meter-high granite memorial column at the place of Short's martyrdom, on which the words "U.S. aviator Short's martyrdom" were engraved.
 Besides, Suzhou Park, built a "Short monument pavilion".
 After the outbreak of the War, the Japanese army destroyed all of Short's graves, memorial pillars and monument pavilions.
-After the victory of war in 1947, the national government brought Short's coffin from Shanghai to the Nanjing aviation martyrs cemetery for burial.
+After the victory of war in 1947, the national government brought Short's coffin from Shanghai to the Nanjing Aviation Martyrs' Cemetery for burial.
 The memorial column can also be rebuilt as current Short Martyrdom Monument (肖特纪念馆).
 In the United States, the Museum of Flight in Seattle has housed several relics and collections belonging to Short since 1932.

-After the founding of New China, the Aviation Martyrs' Cemetery was deserted for a while.
-1984, Wang quchang (王蘧常), a professor at Fudan University, reissued a compilation of Short's deeds, which attracted the attention of Short's younger brother, Edward Short.
+After the founding of the People's Republic China, the Aviation Martyrs' Cemetery was deserted for a while.
+In 1984, Wang Quchang (王蘧常), a professor at Fudan University, reissued a compilation of Short's deeds, which attracted the attention of Short's younger brother, Edward Short.
 In October of that year, Edward Short arrived in China and visited places including the monument to Short's martyrdom, and donated seven photos of Short's funeral from his collection to the office of the Wu County Political Consultative Conference.
-In 1985, the Cemetery of the Aviation Martyrs was remodeled, and completed by 1987.
+In 1985, the Aviation Martyrs' Cemetery was remodeled, and completed by 1987.
 In 1999, a statue of Robert Short was established in the same place.
 In October 2009, the Memorial moved to Jiangbin Park (江滨公园, River Shore Park) in Xietang Subdistrict of Suzhou Industrial Park.